john-azzaro/Study-MongoDB-GUI/README.md

 <br>

 ### How do you use Compass?
-To use compass, you need to install MongoDB Compass Community: https://www.mongodb.com/download-center/community.
+First, download MongoDB Compass Community: https://www.mongodb.com/download-center/community.
 However, make sure to install Compass AFTER you install MongoDB because some issues can occur that make it a pain to get working correctly.

 When you open Compass, you will see a list of your databases.
 For example, testDB in the example below represents a database that holds *collections* of *documents*.
 ```